crc-org/snc/README.md

 # Single node cluster (snc) scripts for OpenShift 4

+**NOTE:** Please select the respective branch to create a bundle for a specific OpenShift release (ie. to create a 4.15.x OpenShift bundle, choose the release-4.15 branch)

 ## How to use?
 - Clone this repo `git clone https://github.com/code-ready/snc.git`
 - `cd <directory_to_cloned_repo>`